Concepts of Health and Illness

 Illness, Sickness, and Disease

-In discussing the concept of disease Susser proposed some useful distinctions.4 He used “illness” to refer to the subjective sense of feeling unwell; illness does not define a specific pathology, but refers to a person’s subjective experience of it, such as discomfort, tiredness, or general malaise.
-The way a patient reports symptoms is influenced by his or her cultural background, and Susser applied the term “sickness” to refer to socially and culturally held conceptions of health conditions (e.g., the dread of cancer or the stigma of mental illness), which in turn influence how the patient reacts (See CULTURE, defined in Glossary).
-Cultural conventions likewise affect where the boundary is placed between disease and non-disease: menopause may be considered a health issue in North America, but symptoms are far less commonly reported in Japan.5, 6 “Disease” shifts the focus to pathological processes that may or may not produce symptoms and that result in a patient’s illness.
+In discussing the concept of disease Susser proposed some useful distinctions.4 He used ILLNESS to refer to the subjective sense of feeling unwell; illness does not define a specific pathology, but refers to a person’s subjective experience of it, such as discomfort, tiredness, or general malaise.
+The way a patient reports symptoms is influenced by his or her cultural background, and SICKNESS refers to socially and culturally held conceptions of health conditions (e.g., the dread of cancer, or the stigma of mental illness or leprosy; see CULTURE, in the Glossary).
+Cultural conventions likewise affect where the boundary is placed between disease and non-disease: menopause may be considered a health issue in North America, but symptoms are far less commonly reported in Japan.5, 6 DISEASE shifts the focus to pathological processes that may or may not produce symptoms and that result in a patient’s illness.
 For example, a patient complains of tiredness and malaise – his illness as he experiences it.
 He consults a doctor because he believes he may be sick.
 The doctor might attribute the condition to thyroid disease.

 Early biomedical conceptions supposed that a disease is either present or absent: a bacterium has invaded the body or it has not.
-However, medicine increasingly tackled conditions, such as hypertension, which represent deviations from normal values, and what is “normal” is open to debate.
-Thus, instead of being seen as a state that is qualitatively distinct from health, many diseases have to be approached as a threshold on a quantitative continuum of biological variability (see Nerd’s Corner box on Alternative definitions of disease).
+However, medicine increasingly tackled conditions, such as hypertension, that represent quantitative deviations from normal values, but what is “normal” is open to debate.
+Thus, instead of disease being qualitatively distinct from health, many diseases have to be viewed in terms of a threshold on a continuum of biological variability.
+(More in the Nerd’s Corner box on Alternative definitions of disease).
 Hypertension can be mild, moderate or severe, or defined as pre-hypertension or hypertension stage 1 or stage 2.
 Ways of defining a “normal value” are discussed in Chapter 6.

 Alternative approaches to defining disease